Herobrine011840/Gloom-Caves-Mod-For-Minecraft-Java/Gloom Caves v1.2/Known Errors.md

 These are the bugs I have found in this version.
 I will try my best to fix them soon:
 1. Fog in the gloom caves turns orange and glitches at sundown
-2. Silk Touch does not work on certain blocks
+2. Silk Touch does not work on certain blocks (Example: Gloomrock Ores)
-3. Cover Me In Gloom advancement displays incorrect text